GorillaStack/auto-tag/README.md

 * CodeS3Bucket: The name of the code bucket in S3
 * CodeS3Path: This is the version of AutoTag that you wish to deploy.
 The default value `autotag-0.3.0.zip` is the latest version

-##### Through the console (CloudWatch Events Method - Multi-Region & Multi-Account)
+#### Deploy with Console (CloudWatch Events Method - Multi-Region & Multi-Account)

-CloudFormation Collector StackSet (Warning: Extra setup is required for deploying StackSets) - Deploy this stack in every account and region where we want to tag resources.
+__CloudFormation Collector StackSet__ (Warning: Extra setup is required for deploying StackSets) - Deploy this stack in every account and region where we want to tag resources.
 It deploys the CloudWatch Event Rule and the SNS Topic.
 1. Read about the [CloudFormation StackSet Concepts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-concepts.html)
-1. Follow the instructions in the [CloudFormation StackSet Prerequisites](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) - even if you are only deploying this in one account you will need to setup the StackSet IAM permissions. using the two templates AWS provide is the most simple way: [AWSCloudFormationStackSetAdministrationRole.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml) and [AWSCloudFormationStackSetExecutionRole.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml)
+1. Follow the instructions in the [CloudFormation StackSet Prerequisites](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) - even if you are only deploying this in one account you will need to setup the StackSet IAM permissions.
+Using the two templates AWS provide is the most simple way: [AWSCloudFormationStackSetAdministrationRole.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml) and [AWSCloudFormationStackSetExecutionRole.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml)
 1. Go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home)
 1. Click the blue "Create StackSet" button
-1. Provide the account numbers to deploy to and select the regions to deploy to, then click the blue "Next" button - the resulting deployment with be a combination of both the accounts and regions
+1. Provide the account numbers and regions to deploy to, then click the blue "Next" button - the resulting deployment with be a combination of both the accounts and regions
 1. Select "Upload a template to Amazon S3", choosing the downloaded [CloudFormation template](https://raw.githubusercontent.com/GorillaStack/auto-tag/master/cloud_formation/event_multi_region_template/autotag_event_collector-template.json), then click the blue "Next" button
 1. Name the stack "autotag-collector" - this can be anything
 1. In the parameter section: